khalid-hussain/shaheen/chap7.md

 Abdullah's special companion.
 He has been given a house in the Al-Hamra Palace.
 I think he'll make the prince become his fan in no time."

-The direction of their conversation changed as Moosa approached.
+The direction of their conversation changed as Musa approached.
 He informed them that Abul Hassan would like to see them.